Updated: Sep 11

-What Martha Beck points out is that your “everybody” is usually one of two things.
+What Martha Beck points out is that your “everybody” isn't actually everyone in the whole world but is a smaller group of people created one of two things.
 “Everybody” might actually be a figment of your imagination.
 It could be a group that doesn’t actually exist or represent real people.
 The other option is that it might really be made up of a select group of key people and their opinions that you generalize to represent a large cohesive “everybody.”
-This select group might be family, friends, members of your organization, your social media circle, a few people from work, or even those five kids from high school that hated you.
+This select group might be family, friends, members of your religion, your social media circle, a few people from work, or even those five kids from high school that hated you.

 Here are a few examples of a select group generalized to the whole: